New computer & Windows XP woes

 Luckily, I found a CD with the installation of Windows XP Home SP2 at home, which came with Anna’s laptop.
 I installed the computer from it - it all went smoothly and I had Windows XP running and activated in half an hour.
 Another couple of hours and I had all my drivers and most important installs in place, as well as my backed up data back from the backup external HD.

-There is one concern left, and that is the difference between XP’s Home and Pro editions.
-I’ve always used Pro before, and have concerns of what I might be losing with Home.
-This article lists some differences, but not all are accurate.
-For instance, it says that XP Home doesn’t support multiple processors, but it appears to have no problems supporting and using my dual-core CPU.
-It also says that XP Home doesn’t support multiple-languages installs, which is also false - I’ve easily configured it to support a Hebrew keyboard layout.
+There is one concern left, and that is the difference between XP's Home and Pro editions.
+I've always used Pro before, and have concerns of what I might be losing with Home.
+An article (link long dead...) lists some differences, but not all are accurate.
+For instance, it says that XP Home doesn't support multiple processors, but it appears to have no problems supporting and using my dual-core CPU.
+It also says that XP Home doesn't support multiple-languages installs, which is also false - I've easily configured it to support a Hebrew keyboard layout.

 XP Home seems to have many limitations in networking, but for my home network with 2-3 computers, it seems to be doing what I need, which is sharing files and a printer.
 The only real difference I’m feeling is that it doesn’t have Remote Desktop capabilities, but this is not too bad.
 So I’ll be running XP Home now, it seems.